 For the back-to-school plan to be successful, students, families and staff must work together to mitigate the risks.
 One of the critical strategies is testing to determine the need for continued self-isolation.
 If someone answers "YES" to any of the questions on the Daily Self-Assessment (Appendix A), that individual should not be attending school.
 He must stay at home.
-If your child is tested and obtains a negative result, you should contact the school principal before your child returns to school.
+If your child is tested, obtains a negative result, and is symptom free he may return to school.